mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 <strong>additionalProperties<strong> `object`

-JSON object descriptor for additional properties.
+JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for this file.This can be useful for storing additional information in a structured format.
+The enclosed data body must be in JSON format.

 <strong>additionalFiles<strong> `[string]`